 The pandemic has had unprecedented impacts on the world, including on students taking GCSE or A-level exams in the past couple of years.
 With rocky study timetables, closed schools, absent teachers and deferred exams, it's understandable that some students' grades may not represent the best of their abilities.

 In line with government legislation, if a student hasn't 'passed' GSCE English and Maths with a grade 4 or above (C or above) then they will have to retake the exam until they do pass, or until they turn 18 years old when it becomes optional.
-Oxbridge recommends acquiring English and Maths at GCSE level as it is the general expected level of qualification for most job and study opportunities.
+Oxbridge recommends acquiring English and Maths at GCSE level as it is the generally expected level of qualification for most job and study opportunities.

 If you feel like you could have done more to get a better result, resitting an exam is always an option.
 Exam results are important for getting into universities, applying for jobs, apprenticeships and getting onto A -level courses.
 GCSE English and GCSE Maths can be retaken in November and the other GCSE courses can be retaken the following summer.
 Most schools and colleges will let you resit your GCSE qualifications alongside your other courses, so there's no need to delay your future plans!